 - Any specific instructions provided by yourself

-As a general rule we will store your file for a minimum period of six years as determined by the factors above.
-You will be advised how long your file is stored for when your matter is concluded.
+As a general rule we will store your data for a minimum period of six years as determined by the factors above.
+If you are a client of this firm, you will be advised how long your file is stored for when your matter is concluded.

 Some documents we store may be treated differently to the file on your matter as a whole.
 Certain documents such as Wills, Deeds and Powers of Attorney will be kept for longer periods and you will be notified of the period within the file closing letter.